backend-development/backend-development-textbook/source/caching.md

 #### create view in production

-To deploy the view to production, you need to create it with a migration:
+To deploy the view to production, you need to create it with a migration.
+Both the `up` and `down` methods of this migration use `execute` to run SQL directly in the database.

 ```
 class CreateViewDegreeProgram < ActiveRecord::Migration